FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 flush to DB

-The risk: If your Redis instance crashes between the write and the flush, that data is gone.
-Permanently.
+The risk: if your Redis instance crashes between the write and the flush, that data is gone permanently.
 The client got a 200 OK.
 The database never saw it.
-This is not a theoretical risk — Redis is in-memory by default.
-Unless you've configured AOF persistence with fsync=always, you can lose recent writes on crash.
+This isn't theoretical.
+Redis is in-memory by default, and unless you've configured AOF persistence with fsync=always, you can lose recent writes on crash.

 Write-behind is rare in transactional web APIs.
-It appears in analytics pipelines and write-heavy batch systems where losing a few events is acceptable.
-For order creation, user data, financial records — avoid it.
+It shows up in analytics pipelines and write-heavy batch systems where losing a few events is acceptable.
+For order creation, user data, or anything financial, I'd avoid it.

 Phil Karlton's quote isn't a joke.
-Invalidation is where stale data, cascading deletes, and subtle race conditions live.
-You have three tools:
+Invalidation is where stale data and subtle race conditions live.
+You have three tools.

 Ttl-only

-Set a EXPIRE.
+Set a TTL.
 Accept that data can be stale for up to that window.
 Simple.
-Works for data where eventual consistency is fine: public product catalogs, aggregate counts, leaderboards.
+Works wherever eventual consistency is fine: public product catalogs, aggregate counts, leaderboards.

 await r.setex(key, 300, value) # expires in 5 minutes, no matter what